 - Drink caffeine!
 Two cups of coffee are enough to increase your alertness for several hours of driving.

-The Colleyville car crash attorneys at The Hart Law Firm want you and your teen to be safe while driving.
+The Colleyville car accident attorneys at The Hart Law Firm want you and your teen to be safe while driving.
 Be sure you know the signs of fatigue for yourself.
-If you or a loved one has been in a Colleyville car crash due to night driving drowsiness, please call The Hart Law Firm for a free consultation from an experienced Colleyville car crash lawyer at (800) 856-2347.
+If you or a loved one has been in a Colleyville car accident due to night driving drowsiness, please call The Hart Law Firm for a free consultation from an experienced Colleyville car accident lawyer at (800) 856-2347.